Actively Recruiting

 - Biventricular physiology with systemic left ventricle

-- Receiving guideline directed heart failure treatments
+- Receiving guideline-directed heart failure treatment

-- Unresponsive or poorly responsive to at least 3 months of maximum guideline directed treatments
+- Unresponsive or poorly responsive to at least 3 months of maximum guideline-directed treatments

 You will not qualify if you...